-I have chronicled this portion of my life and the lessons learned in a book manuscript, Soul of a Teacher, for which I am currently agent shopping.
+I have chronicled this portion of my life and the lessons learned in a book manuscript, Soul of a Teacher.

 During my first year of teaching Coleman McCleneghan introduced me to the world of fungi, and it has become a passion.